pulse-on-climate/endcoin-whitepaper/README.md

 Its deceptively simple to get some data directly form a satellite carrying Sea Surface Temperature data collection equipment, but getting the best quality images every time requires a few key areas of improvement:
 ## Antenna
 **Dipole**
 We initially tested with a simple dipole antenna, the one your grandparents used to have on top of their TV with the big cathode ray tube screen.
-This worked suprisingly well, and I managed to get a half-scrambled image of the earth from inside my apartment surrounded by big in-the-way buildings.
+This worked surprisingly well, and I managed to get a half-scrambled image of the earth from inside my apartment surrounded by big in-the-way buildings.

-**Quadrafilar**
+**Quadrifilar**
-Our next port of call was to investigate the use of quadrifilar helix antennas.
-These are great because you don't need to point them at a satellite directly (so now we don't need to build a motorised base for our antenna! $$$) but the issue is they need to match in size the wavelength your actively trying to communicate on.
+Our next port of call was to investigate the use of Quadrifilar helix antennas.
+These are great because you don't need to point them at a satellite directly (so now we don't need to build a motorized base for our antenna! $$$) but the issue is they need to match in size the wavelength your actively trying to communicate on.
 There are some beautiful examples of students working on collapsable quadrifilar helix antennas like [this one](https://news.stanford.edu/2024/01/18/new-portable-antenna-help-disasters/) from earlier in 2023.
 Quadrifilar antenna feels like the best solution as you don't really need to worry about polarization as an end user, so installation will be a breeze, but the issue you might have is where the heck do you put it?
 As an example, NOAA satellites send out cool pictures on the frequency 137.5Mhz, and from high school physics we remember that 𝜆=𝑣/𝑓.